lucasfini/SmartHome/README.md

 ![image of breadboard](https://github.com/lucasfini/SmartHome/blob/master/images/toolsSettings.png)

 6. Now once everthing is done, Click upload on the top left of arduino.
 It should show it compiling and once it is done, there should be a green light that will blink on the STM32.
+If there is an issue try hitting the reset button on the STM32 and try uploading again.

 ![image of compile.](https://github.com/lucasfini/SmartHome/blob/master/images/FixedCode.png)

+7. Now that all that is done with